IBM/SalesEnablement-L3-watsonx-AssistantForZ/docs/scenarios/ipl.md

     **Prompt:**

     ```
-    What happens during an IPL on IBM Z?
+    What happens during an IPL of a z/OS LPAR?
     ```

     **Example output:**